tensorlayer/HyperPose/README.md

 ## Performance

-We compare the prediction performance of HyperPose with OpenPose and TF-Pose, whenever possible.
+We compare the prediction performance of HyperPose with [OpenPose 1.6](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [TF-Pose](https://github.com/ildoonet/tf-pose-estimation), whenever possible.
 We implement the OpenPose algorithms with different configurations in this benchmark.

 | HyperPose Configuration  | DNN Size | DNN Input Shape | HyerPose | Baseline |
 | --------------- | ------------- | ------------------ | ------------------ | --------------------- |